 Further, because the exact mix of clean energy resources and technologies that will be implemented under the REV and CEF programs is uncertain, the evaluation of environmental impacts in this chapter is largely qualitative.
-That is, a quantitative assessment of the potential environmental impacts would require site-specific information concerning those clean energy resources and technologies that will be implemented to achieve the goals of the REV and CEF.
+That is, a quantitative assessment of the potential environmental impacts would require site-specific information concerning those clean energy resources and technologies that will be implemented in response to the REV and CEF, as well as information on how such changes will affect other parts of the State's energy industry (e.g., fossil-fuel based energy generation).
 However, as discussed, such information is not available because the REV and CEF do not prescribe or set in motion certain actions, standards, or targets.
-For example, while the REV and CEF seek to increase the amount of power generated by customer-sited renewable energy, information regarding the type of renewable energy, the location and timing of such development, and the likely amount of installed capacity, is uncertain.
+For example, while the REV and CEF seek to increase the amount of power generated by customer-sited renewable energy, information regarding the type of renewable energy, the location and timing of such development, the likely amount of installed capacity, and the amount and type of fossil-fuel based energy generation that may be displaced is all uncertain.

-The qualitative assessment presented in this chapter utilizes a broad definition of environmental impacts (impacts and effects are synonymous in this context), including the full array of resource areas described in Chapter 3.We focus on two types of effects: direct and indirect.
-In promulgating regulations under the NEPA at 40 CFR §1508.8, the Council on Environmental Quality defines direct and indirect effects as follows:

-- Direct Effects are those occurring at the same time and in the same place as the action itself; and - Indirect Effects are those occurring later in time and farther away, but which are still reasonably foreseeable.
+The qualitative assessment presented in this chapter utilizes a broad definition of environmental impacts (impacts and effects are synonymous in this context), including the full array of resource areas described in Chapter 3.
+We focus on two types of effects: direct and indirect.
+In promulgating regulations under the NEPA at 40 CFR §1508.8, the Council on Environmental Quality defines direct effects as those occurring at the same time and in the same place as the action itself; indirect effects are those occurring later in time and farther away, but which are still reasonably foreseeable.